 Conclusion

-One of the richest histories of mankind is wars.
-World War 1 is one of the most tragic things that happened to millions of people across the globe.
-Knowing what led to World War 1, the dates of World War 1, and who won World War 1 gives us deeper respect towards all those who sacrificed so much.
-It should also serve as a reminder of a collective responsibility to work to avoid such conflicts in the future.
+One of mankind’s richest histories is the history of wars.
+World War 1 was one of the most tragic events that happened to millions of people across the globe.
+Knowing what led to World War 1, the dates of World War 1, and who won World War 1 gives us deeper respect for all those who sacrificed so much.
+It should also serve as a reminder of our collective responsibility to work to avoid such conflicts in the future.